rainlanguage/rain-sdk/docs/classes/raincontract.md

 ### getBookAddress(chainId)

-Get the address stored in the book to this chain
+Get the address stored in the book for a determined chain if it is available.

+If any address is deployed to the determined chain, an error will be throwed with `No deployed contracts for this chain.`

 <b>Signature:</b>